Horstman Estates, Painted Cliff Road, Whistler, BC

 Horstman Estates has a ski-in trail off Lower Cruiser on Blackcomb Mountain which leads into the designated access to Horstman Estates (see photo above).
 While there may look like more access points, the terrain has not been specifically cleared for that purpose.
 In addition, this is an old image, as Google seems to have forgotten about passing over Whistler.

 The 6-minute walk was timed, wearing ski boots and carrying skis and poles.
 The route started at the entrance to Horstman Estates.
 Then I walked down Spearhead Drive and turned left at the public path leading to the slopes.
 The flat public path was located between the side of the Aspens and the back of the Greystone Lodge.
 In summary, the walk was slow and steady.
 Now that I have done this walk, I would encourage potential buyers who are considering Horstman Estates, to do the same.
 For some, walking would be preferable to loading the car and coping with parking the car.
 In addition, the walk is a great way to warm up your muscles.

-There is a free bus service which runs through the Benchlands every 15 minutes in winter.
+There is a free bus service that runs through the Benchlands every 15 minutes in winter.
 This service runs the rest of the year, but not as regularly.
 There is a bus stop opposite the entrance to Horstman Estates on the corner of Painted Cliff Road and Spearhead Drive.
 Without exaggeration, this is a 2-minute bus ride from this bus stop to the top of Painted Cliff Road.
-Once you disembark it is about 200 feet to the ski-out trail which leads you on to Lower Merlin’s run.
-From there, it is off to the Base of Blackcomb for upload on the ten passenger, Blackcomb Gondola.
+Once you disembark it is about 200 feet to the ski-out trail which leads you onto Lower Merlin’s run.
+From there, it is off to the Base of Blackcomb for upload on the ten-passenger, Blackcomb Gondola.

 The same bus turns around at the top of Painted Cliff Road, and at the entrance to Horstman, it turns left onto Spearhead Drive.
 If you wanted to take the bus to the Base of Blackcomb for upload, or Snow School drop-off, you just need to walk to the bus stop on Spearhead Drive.
 That is about 200 feet from the entrance to Horstman Estates.